SpannerProtocol/web-docs/docs/dpo_rule.md

 - **Fair Reward**: Yields after fee are distributed to the Manager and all Members in proportion to seat.

 ### Referral and Bonuses
 Any user can refer any DPO to others.
+DPO Referrals are unique for each user per project permanently (i.e. Alice can be a referral to Bob for NCAT but is a referral for Charlie in PLKT).
 <br/><br/>
 All Members of a DPO must have an **Internal Referrer**.
 If they were not referred by an existing Member (they have no referrer or was referred by a Non-Member, i.e. **External Referrer**), they will be assigned an Internal Referrer from the **Members Queue**.
 <br/><br/>